akashdhruv/Maple/README.rst

   ├── setup
   ├── source

-The corresponding Maplefile for Flash-X looks like
+The example above shows the directory tree for Flash-X, which contains a Maplefile along with files/folders that comprise the project.
+The corresponding Maplefile looks like,

 .. code-block:: python